gdsilva1/ann-uav/README.md

-# IC: Deep Learning
+# Artificial Neural Networks applied to Unnamed Aerial Vehicle Control

-The project is a research project for applying deep leraning concepts into Mechanical Engineering field, mainly in the Structural Health Monitoring (SHM) context.
+The project is a research project for applying deep leraning concepts into Mechanical Engineering field.